 Finally, you should get a sense of the “esprit de corps” of the partners in a practice.
 Who wants to let go of a good thing if everyone is happy?
 Probably no one.
 So, if the partners seem satisfied, that goes a long way in preventing the business from getting bought out.
 So, be careful to interview the partners and talk to colleagues to find out how the partners feel about where they work.
 Smiles can make all the difference in the world.

-What Is The Moral On All This Talk About A Buyout?
+What Is The Moral Of All This Talk About A Buyout?

 Well, it naturally comes back to due diligence.
-Joining a practice is a significant decision that you should not take likely, especially when you are planning to work there for the next 10, 20 or 30 years.
+Joining a practice is a significant decision you should not take, especially when you plan to work there for the next 10, 20, or 30 years.
 Therefore, the possibility of a private equity buyout should be another factor to consider when you are targeting where to interview.
 You certainly do not want to be left in the dust as an employee when you find out the partners have taken a deal!